Bloody Island Menorca: What's All This About Then?

-After the British left the isaland and its building fell into disrepair.
+After the British left the island its building fell into disrepair.
 The weeds took over and buildings crumbled.

 Most of the volunteers work on the island on a Sunday and surprise, surprise it is possible to visit on a Sunday morning.

-At least four boat loads were taken over plus the yellow catamaran brought a huge party of Germans from Mahon.
+At least four boat loads were taken over plus the yellow catamaran brought a huge party of German tourists along from Mahon.

-On arrival we were held up to be shown around by the guides.
-It ended up a bit of a free for all.
+On arrival we were held up to be shown around by the guides but it ended up a bit of a free for all.
 If we return we will walk around ourselves.
 For a first visit the guides are probably the best option though.